uva-peirce-cottler-lab/nanox/README.md

 2. The blurred background image is subtracted from the blurred foreground image.
 3. Steps 1 and 2 are repeated for the Denominator channel.
 4. The pixels are each filtered with the user specified thresholds for numerator and denominator channels (included pixels must be *x* above background when subtracted).
-5. Pixels that pass for both channels are used, the numerator pixels are divided by the denominator pixels, this image is displayed as the ratiometric image.
+5. Pixels that pass for both channels are used, the numerator pixels are divided by the denominator pixels (in a pixel by pixel fashion), this image is displayed as the ratiometric image.
 6. The mean ratio is displayed below the output image axes.